thewca/db-sanity-check/README.md

 ## How to run it

-- Run `mvn clean package` to build an executable

-- Execute it with `java -jar -Dspring.profiles.active=local target/db-sanity-check.jar`
+- `./gradlew bootRun`

 ## Project details

-This project uses [Maven](https://maven.apache.org/) as the build system.
+This project uses [Gradle](https://gradle.org/) as the build system.
 It was built using [Spring Boot](https://spring.io/projects/spring-boot), an awesome framework also for building batches/jobs.

 If you open the project in an IDE and the build seems to be failing (getters, setters, log...), you may need to install [lombok](https://projectlombok.org/).